bufbuild-ru/docs/docs/bsr/quickstart/index.md

 ## Add a dependency

-The quickstart's `InvoiceService` has a critical bug—it allows clients to create empty invoices.
+The quickstart's `InvoiceService` has a critical bug — it allows clients to create empty invoices.
 To fix the bug, you decide to use [Protovalidate](https://github.com/bufbuild/protovalidate) to validate invoice requests.
 It's available in the BSR, so you can add it as a dependency.

 ### Update buf.yaml